phalcon/documentation/docs/translate.md

 $translator = new Gettext($interpolator, $options);
 ```

 ## Custom
-The [Phalcon\Translate\Adapter\AdapterInterface][adapterinterface] interface must be implemented in order to create your own translation adapters or extend the existing ones:
+The [Phalcon\Translate\Adapter\AdapterInterface][adapterinterface] interface must be implemented in order to create your own translate adapters or extend the existing ones:

 ```php
 <?php